Tmaxxrox97/hassio-eufy-security-ws/eufy-security-ws-test/DOCS.md

 Starting with v17, [Node.js no longer orders IPv4 addresses before IPv6 addresses](https://nodejs.org/api/cli.html#--dns-result-orderorder) when resolving domain names.
 The endpoint used for push notifications (`firebaseinstallations.googleapis.com`) unfortunately resolves to a number of different IPv6 addresses that are not reachable from some connections.

-If you stop receiving push notifications (and are seeing `create push credentials error` messages in the log that repeat endlessly), try setting this to `true`--.
+If you stop receiving push notifications (and are seeing `create push credentials error` messages in the log that repeat endlessly), try setting this to `true`.

 ## Example configuration in YAML